myungdal-wang/myungdal-wang.github.io/_pages/about.md

 Prior to this, I earned my Bachelor Degree at China Academy of Finance and Development, Central University of Finance and Economics.
 My pre-PhD research interest includes labor, health and politics.
 And I'm gonna cultivate in these fields for years.
 Moreover, I'm also familiar with banking and corporate finance.

 I'm seeking opportunities for collaboration.
-If possible, feel free to contact me at wmdplato@163.com.
+If possible, feel free to contact me at mdwang25@stu.pku.edu.cn or wmdplato@163.com.

 兄弟登山  各自努力